 Species of this genus produce clusters of tiny flowers with a sweet, delicate fragrance.
 Foliage is handsome.
 Provide well-drained soil.Heliotropium arborescens

 From Peru.
-This old-fashioned favorite grows to 4 ft. tall, 2 ft. wide in the mild-winter zones where it is a perennial, but it’s typically treated in all regions as a summer bedding annual to 1 1/2 to 2 ft. high, 1 to 1 1/2 ft. wide.
-Dark violet, purple, blue, or white blossoms are densely set in curved, one-sided spikes that form rounded, 3 to 4-in. clusters.
+This old-fashioned favorite grows to 4 ft. tall and 2 ft. wide in the mild-winter zones where it is a perennial, but it’s typically treated in all regions as a summer bedding annual to 1 1/2–2 ft. high and 1–1 1/2 ft. wide.
+Dark violet, purple, blue, or white blossoms are densely set in curved, one-sided spikes that form rounded, 3–4-in. clusters.
 They have a scent reminiscent of vanilla.
 Veined leaves have a darkish purple cast.

 ‘Black Beauty’ and ‘Iowa’ are varieties with deep purple flowers; there are also dwarf forms under 1 ft. high.

 All are good in pots (in cold climates, overwinter them in a frost-free spot).
 They can take full sun in cooler climates but need partial shade in warmer ones.